Attain Initial Licensure as a Reading Specialist without obtaining an additional master’s degree.

 - Official transcripts of a bachelor’s and a master’s degree from a regionally accredited institution

-- Initial Licensure in early childhood, elementary, middle school or special education
+- Initial Massachusetts licensure in early childhood, elementary, middle school or special education

 - Passing scores for the Communication and Literacy subtest of the Massachusetts Test of Educator Licensure (MTEL)